rybalkinsd/kotlin-boot-camp/lecture01/slides/PITCHME.md

 ---
 @title[build.gradle]

-`build.gradle.kts` - is a build configuration script build with Gradle Kotlin DSL.
+`build.gradle.kts` - is a build configuration script written with Gradle Kotlin DSL.

 It is a kotlin script
 - compilable